Breeders Cup Odds and Betting Types

 One of the newest bets is the Super Hi-5, which basically is a superfecta plus one, which could produce a life changing score for lucky horseplayers.

 Confused?
-Here is a quick explanation of the Breeders’ Cup wagers that will be available at Churchill Downs on Nov.
-4-5.
+Here is a quick explanation of the Breeders’ Cup wagers that will be available at Santa Anita on Oct.
+31 and Nov.
+1.

 Win, Place, Show

 The most traditional of all bets, a Win wager is as simple as it sounds.
 Place a Win wager on one horse and if the horse wins, you win.
 Place wagering involves your horse finishing first or second, and if you place a Show wager, you just need your horse to finish in the top three spots to cash your ticket.

 The Exacta involves correctly selecting the top two finishers in a race.
 An Exacta Box with a $2 increment would cost $4 and if your two horses finish first and second in any order, you win.
 The Exacta can pay well in Breeders’ Cup races.
 The 1999 Classic with Cat Thief (20/1) and Budroyale (26/1) paid $1,209.60.
 The 1993 Exacta with 133/1 longshot Arcangues with 6/5 betting favorite Bertrando paid $1,015.40.

 The Daily Double is similar to the Exacta, only you are looking to pick the winner of two consecutive races.
 The Breeders’ Cup will having Rolling Doubles, meaning you can start a Daily Double play with any race.